EinGyinMoe/Group3/use-cases/use-case-9.md

 ### Preconditions

 We know the role.
-Database contains the data of current population information of all of the country.
+Database contains the data of current population information of the world, continent, region, country, district, and city.

 ### Success End Condition